nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 ![](images/stopWatch.png)

 ### Pausing a timer/stopwatch: `pause`
 Pauses a study timer/stopwatch that is currently running.
-Useful for when you want a quick toilet break, double check your tasks for the day, or mark a task as done.
+Useful for when you want a quick toilet break, double-check your tasks for the day, or mark a task as done.

 Format: `pause` or clicking the pause button in the pop-up window.